pachyderm/docs-content/latest/deploy-manage/deploy/deploy-w-tls.md

 ---
 # metadata #
-title:  Deploy Pachyderm with TSL (SSL, HTTPS)
+title:  Deploy with TSL (SSL, HTTPS)
-description: Learn how to deploy a Pachyderm cluster with Transport Layer Security (TLS).
+description: Learn how to deploy a cluster with Transport Layer Security (TLS).
 date:
 # taxonomy #
 tags: ["deployment"]